 CHIME factors

-- Connectedness – being able to and /or having the opportunity to feel connected to something or other people
+- Connectedness – the opportunity to feel connected to something or other people

-- Hope – having hope for the future or to feel hopeful that there can be better moments in what can be difficult times.
+- Hope – to feel hopeful for the future or that there can be better moments in what can be difficult times.

-- Identity – maintaining or developing an identity beyond that of a mental health patient and/or diagnosis/someone with a learning disability
+- Identity – maintaining or developing an identity beyond that of a mental health patient, a diagnosis or someone with a learning disability

 - Meaning – having meaning in life such as opportunities, roles and things to enjoy.
-This also includes finding meaning in the distressing experiences people are suffering.
+This also includes finding meaning in the distressing experiences some people face.

 Supporting carers (Triangle of Care)